Spring Boot WebSocket Angular 8 Gradle Example

 }

-We do not want to send any message to the destination /app/hello, so we don’t need to call this endpoint.
-We are here to just get the message from server as a push notification towards clients.
+I do not want to send any message to the destination /app/hello, so I don’t need to call this endpoint.
+I am here to just get the message from server as a push notification towards clients.

 With your server running now run the client application by executing command ng serve --open.